 Sew with a 1/2″ seam allowance, then add a second row of stitching right next to the first.
 Trim away the excess with pinking shears making sure not to cut the side seam.

 Fold the top of the bag under toward the inside by 1 1/4″ and iron flat.
 Fold under 1 1/4″ again and iron.

-Use a lighter to melt the edges so they don’t fray.
-Line up the straps on the inside of the bag 5″ away from each side seam.
-Line up the bottom of the strap with the bottom of the fold you created in the step above and pin in place.
+Use a lighter to melt the edges, so they don’t fray.
+Line up the straps inside the bag 5″ away from each side seam.
+Line up the bottom of the strap with the bottom of the fold you created in the step above and pin it in place.

 Flip the bag right side out.
 Sew all around the top 1/8″ away from the edge and again 1″ away from the edge.